National security considerations to dictate India’s cryptocurrency policy: Jayant Sinha

 Parliamentary Standing Committee on Finance is considering a proposed legislation on cryptocurrencies with national security considerations at the core.
 The chairman of the Parliamentary committee added that terror financing using crypto instruments and domestic security threats are real issues.

 “We have to be very watchful about what happens to these crypto assets and cryptocurrencies.
-Use of these kind of crypto instruments in terror financing and for domestic security threats is something we want to be mindful of,” Parliamentary Standing Committee on Finance chairman Jayant Sinha told Bloomberg.
+Use of these kind of crypto instruments in terror financing and for domestic security threats is something we want to be mindful of,” Parliamentary Standing Committee on Finance chairman Jayant Sinha said.

 Sinha further mentioned that replicating advanced economies on virtual currencies is not possible as India does not have full capital account convertibility.
+The former Union minister was speaking at an event organised by the Internet and Mobile Association of India.

 Also read: Cryptocurrency prices today: Bitcoin falls 11%; Stellar, XRP crash over 19%